Andre Agassi Bio And Facts

 Does Agassi play singles or doubles?

 Agassi, while an avid doubles player, professionally has been a singles competitor.
 He won all but one of his titles in the singles category, and has only won one doubles title in 1993 with his partner Petr Korda.
-Because of his aggressive and unique playing style, he was able to win many titles in the singles category.
+Due to his aggressive and unique playing style, he was able to win many titles in the singles category.
 Agassi also is quoted as saying that tennis is a lonely sport and that may have been reflected in his play style.